Advancing MS genetics research

 Impact case study

-We have taken a multidisciplinary approach to examine the shared genetic architecture between MS and other diseases.
-This research, published in 2021, was featured by the editors at Nature Communications as one of the top 50 papers recently published in genetics, genomics & epigenetics, demonstrating the international impact of the team’s work.
-Dr Yuan Zhou was awarded Tasmanian Young Tall Poppy, 2023.
+The team has also taken a multidisciplinary approach to examine the shared genetic architecture between MS and other diseases.
+This research, published in 2021, was featured by the editors at Nature Communications as one of the top 50 papers recently published in genetics, genomics and epigenetics, demonstrating the international impact of the team’s work.